epimetheusgames/ProjectPrometheus/README.md

 ## Links:

-Go play the latest beta at [our itch.io page](https://epimetheusgamesogpc.itch.io/season17beta)!
+Go play or download the game at [our itch.io page](https://epimetheusgamesogpc.itch.io/season17beta)!
 Visit our [website](https://epimetheus.games/) and our [YouTube channel](https://www.youtube.com/@EpimetheusGamesOGPC)!

 ## Game Summary: